alexemmons/hotel-db/README.md

 hotel-db
 ========
-Database Systems spring 2014 project
+Database Systems spring 2014 project<br>
-Using MySQL and Node.js
+Using MySQL and Node.js<br>
 Along with HTML/CSS/JavaScript and Bootstrap